I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 We both giggled.
 He had a gleam in his eye.

 In the darkness, I heard someone shuffling in our direction.
 Crouching until the shuffler was close, I jumped the boy, knocking him down.
 It was my original nemesis, Fatty.
 I kicked at him and told him to stay on his own side of the cell.
 While this went down, the new boy must have sneaked by me.
 Soon I heard a struggle and muffled cries.
-By the time I got over there, the bigger boy already was on top of the smaller kid, who had his jeans pulled down.
+By the time I got over there, the bigger boy already was on top of the smaller kid, who was already half naked.
 I jumped on top of the two, reaching around to grab the older’s already hard dick.
 In his surprise, I undid his jeans while he mindlessly humped.
 He quickly regained his composure, trying to knock me off his back.
 Grasping his exposed dick like a bronco’s pommel horn, I held on as he bucked.
 The younger boy slid out of his bed and joined my posse watching the action in the dark.
 I stroked his dick which quickly became super hard.
 Realizing I wasn’t about to be bucked off his back, he tried to maneuver himself so we were face to face.
 Unhooking my jeans and pushing them down, while still stroking his stiffy, I grabbed both dicks in my hands and worked on them.
 It was totally different from jumping Jack.
-I despised this guy and just wanted to humiliate him.
+I despised this guy.
+I just wanted to humiliate him.
 Thinking he had bested me, he really started getting off.
 As he got closer to ejaculating, I swiped the top of his dick for pre-cum, smearing his straining cock.
 The rest of the pre-cum I smeared into my ass.
 In one move I sat on his straining dick, squeezing on it as it penetrated me.
 His look of surprise quickly turned to moans of ecstasy.
 He was about to cum.
 I rolled backward, pulling him further inside my ass.
 He shuddered and began to ejaculate.
-As he slowed down the bucking and spurts, his moaning finished.
-I reversed our positions and with his cum leaking from my ass, I took a swipe of jism and lubricated his still pulsating anal muscles.
+As he slowed the bucking and spurts, his moaning finished.
+I reversed our positions.
+With his cum leaking from my ass, I took a swipe of jism and lubricated his still pulsating anal muscles.
 His head was thrown back as he felt my dick sink up to my balls in his ass.
 Cum restarted flowing from his dick head as I vigorously started to pump him.
 His legs wrapped around me as he gave into the fucking.
-He slowly realized what was actually happening and started squirming, trying to push my dick out.
+He soon realized what was actually happening.
+He started squirming, trying to push my dick out.
 I wouldn’t give him an inch.
 The more he squirmed, the longer and firmer my thrusts became.
 His moans turned to whimpers as he couldn’t stop our fucking.
 I relentlessly drove into him, never nearing climax.

 “Now you know what it feels like, cunt.
 Take it all.
 Take it hard.
 Take it all night long.”
 I taunted him.